 \section{Abstract}

-In the field of Human-Computer Interaction (HCI), the development of interactive devices represents a significant area of focus.
-The advent of novel hardware and advanced fabrication techniques has underscored the demand for specialized design tools which democratize the prototyping process for such cutting-edge devices.
-While these tools simplify the process through parametric design and simulation, they typically require a certain learning curve and often fall short in facilitating creative ideation.
-In this study, we employ fluidic computation interface as a case study to investigate the potential of augmenting design tools of physical devices with Large Language Model (LLM) agents.
-Enhanced by LLM agents, the Generative Design Tool (GDT) can comprehend the capabilities and limitations of newly developed devices; it can propose varied, insightful, and practical application scenarios, and recommend device designs that are technically and contextually appropriate.
-Furthermore, it generates the necessary design parameters for the traditional part of the design tool to visualize results and produce support files for fabrication.
-This paper outlines the GDT's framework, implementation, and performance, while also contemplating its prospects and the obstacles encountered.
+In the field of Human-Computer Interaction (HCI), interactive devices with embedded mechanical computation are gaining increasing attention.
+The rise of these cutting-edge devices has highlighted the need for specialized design tools that democratize the prototyping process.
+While current tools streamline the process through parametric design and simulation, they often come with a steep learning curve and may not fully support creative ideation.
+In this study, we use fluidic computation interfaces as a case study to explore how design tools for such devices can be augmented by Large Language Model agents (LLMs).
+Integrated with LLMs, the Generative Design Tool (GDT) better understand the capabilities and limitations of new technologies, propose diverse, practical application, and suggest designs that are technically and contextually appropriate.
+Additionally, it generates design parameters for visualizing results and producing fabrication-ready support files.
+This paper details the GDT’s framework, implementation, and performance, while addressing its potential and challenges.